 Electronic Student Advising.
-Montana State University and its affiliated campuses implemented DegreeWorks which is designed to assist students and advisors in planning toward graduation allowing students and faculty to more easily determine how each semester's coursework affects graduation plans.
-The implementation of "Plans" which is a significant part of this proposal provides a robust tool enabling the discussion to shift from planning next semester's classes, to planning a complete path to degree.
-This tool was not implemented at a system level given the lack of a system wide universal information system.
+Montana State University and its affiliated campuses implemented DegreeWorks to assist students and advisors in planning toward graduation.
+This web-based application allows students and faculty to more easily determine how each semester's coursework affects graduation plans.
+The implementation of "Plans," which is a significant part of this project, provides a robust tool enabling the discussion to shift from planning next semester's classes to planning a complete path to degree.
+(This tool was not implemented at a full system level given the lack of a systemwide information system.)

 IT System Integration.
 Achievements include developing common data definitions across all public institutions, both two-year and four-year; bringing Miles and Dawson Community Colleges onto the MSU's Banner software platform; migrating all student data to the MUS student data warehouse; and establishing high-speed telecommunications connectivity for all two-year campuses including the community colleges.
 Several tribal colleges are also expected to benefit from the new network links.
-The Governor included in his recent budget \$5 million toward the \$20 million needed to complete IT integration.
+Among other benefits, progress to date on system integration has enabled MUS to begin measuring and tracking productivity (including cost per completion) across all campuses.
+The IT system integration initiative remains a high system priority.